Terken Khatun (wife of Malik-Shah I): Marriage

-Alp Arslan, father of Malik-Shah gave his own daughter Aisha Khatun to Shams al-Mulk Nasr, the son and successor of the Qara Khanid Tamghach Khan Ibrahim, Terkhan Khatun's father.
-Later in 1065 he married his son to Terken Khatun, who was aged twelve at the time and Malik-Shah was about the same age.
+Alp Arslan, father of Malik-Shah, gave his daughter Aisha Khatun to Shams al-Mulk Nasr, the son and successor of the Qara Khanid Tamghach Khan Ibrahim, Terkhan Khatun's father.
+Later in 1065, he married his son to Terken Khatun, who was aged twelve at the time, and Malik-Shah was about the same age.
 The two together had five sons, Dawud, Abu Shuja Ahmad, Sultan Mahmud I, born in 1087–8, Abu'l-Qasim, who died in childhood, another son who died in childhood, and was buried in Ray, and a daughter, Mah-i Mulk Khatun, who married Abbasid Caliph Al-Muqtadi in 1082.

-Nizam al-Mulk's position vis-à-vis the sultan was thus to some extent unsatisfactory, and his influence at the subordinate households of the sultan's wives and those of the princes was still weaker.
-Terken Khatun's household became the focus of opposition, for Taj al-Mulk was also her personal intendant.
+Nizam al-Mulk's position vis-à-vis the sultan was thus to some extent unsatisfactory, and his influence at the subordinate households of the sultan's wives in the Seljuk harem and those of the princes was still weaker.
+Terken Khatun's household became the focus of opposition, for Taj al-Mulk was also her intendant.
 The vizier doubtless had Terken Khatun in mind when in the Siyasat-Nama he denounced the malevolent influence of women at court, citing their misleading advice to the ruler and their susceptibility to promptings from their attendants and eunuchs.
 Terken Khatun's son Dawud had been his father's favourite son, but he died in 1082.
-Six years later Malik-Shah had capital approval when he proclaimed as heir another of his sons, Abu Shuja Ahmad, and gave him a resplendent string of honorifics, but in the following year he too died.
-After these disappointments it was not surprising that Terken Khatun wanted to promote the succession of her third son Mahmud, despite the fact that he was the youngest of all the possible candidates.
+Six years later, Malik-Shah had capital approval when he proclaimed as heir another of his sons, Abu Shuja Ahmad, and gave him a resplendent string of honorifics, but in the following year, he too died.
+After these disappointments, it was not surprising that Terken Khatun wanted to promote the succession of her third son, Mahmud, even though he was the youngest of all the possible candidates.